 Officer Cam Pyun is writing in two notebooks with both hands when the end of the world comes.

 There are seven crew members on the deck of the Starblaster, going around the business of working the ship.
 They’re the top officers that the Institute for Planar Research and Exploration has to officer, thus their being chosen for a three-month-long expedition outside of their own plane and into worlds beyond — a feat never thought possible before the invention of the Starblaster’s bond engine.

 Cam is excited about the journey, absolutely thrilled to have been chosen as chronicler of the trip.
 He’s the youngest member of the crew and his wide, observant eyes dart around the deck to keep a careful record of every possible thing.
 He’s timid, even around his crewmates, but there isn’t a more competent record-keeper in the prime material plane.

-Medical Officer Yarrow Moreau is a strange one, a gnomish cleric (albeit one who is often mistaken as a warlock at first glance) in the service of Apollo.
+Medical Officer Yarrow Moreau is a strange one, a gnomish cleric (albeit one who is often mistaken as a warlock at first glance) in the service of Pan.
 It’s hard to pin down where she stands on anything — even in the press conference the crew gave the day before, her answers were vague and flighty.
 All the crowd got out of her is that she’s “present solely for the pursuit of knowledge,” which given that the crew is on an expedition and discovery mission, was something of a given.
 When the end of the world comes, her expression barely changes except for a slight furrowing of her brow.